ikeoffiah/chatApp/README.md

 python manage.py runserver

 Pusher was used for real-time delivery
-Phone number should be 10 digits
+Phone number should be 10 digits (In retrospect this field should have been removed) or the restriction in terms of size of number should be determined based on user location.
+Which might make the app more complex.

 ## Base URLs